hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 *3.* Commit and push the changes that include the exported Cloud Code into the remote repository.

 *4.* Navigate to your project on [GitHub](http://www.github.com).
-You will notice that the Cloud Code changes have been successfully pushed to your remote repository.
+You'll notice that the Cloud Code changes have been successfully pushed to your remote repository:

  ![](img/GitSynch/22.png)